geometric3d/assignment3/README.md

 # HW3: 3D reconstruction

 ## Instructions
-* Late Submission Policy: See the late submission policy [here](https://geometric3d.github.io/pages/assignments/hw0.html).
-* Submitting your work: Check the instructions for submission [here](https://geometric3d.github.io/pages/assignments/hw0.html).
+* Submitting your work: Check the instructions for submission and the late submission policy [here](https://geometric3d.github.io/submission.html).
 * There are `6` questions in this assignment, where the last two are bonus questions.
 Make sure you follow the instructions and submit the answers as required.
+* Make sure you review your submitted webpage and ensure the images and formulas are showing up correctly.

 ## Overview